 28 and ends at

-The last step is to connect the Transition patch output to the Radius property of the Rounded Rectangle.
+The last step is to connect the Transition patch output to the Radius property of the Rectangle.
 Go ahead and connect this.
 The Radius of mask now changes, which in turn changes the Image layer masked to this.

-If your prototype does not work properly, double-check the order of your layers, and make sure you have your Rounded Rectangle used as the mask.
+If your prototype does not work properly, double-check the order of your layers, and make sure you have your Rectangle used as the mask.
 Inspect the Layers panel to see which layers and masks are affecting each other, indicated by symbols.